dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T619: Integration balances preserving heritage and embracing culture.
+### T619: Integration balances preserving roots and embracing new culture.

 |Support|
 |---|